zizther/Jam/readme.md

 [View the changelog][changelog-url]

+##Bugs and feature requests
+Have a bug or a feature request?
+Please first read the issue guidelines and search for existing and closed issues.
+If your problem or idea is not addressed yet, please [open a new issue][issues-url].

 ---

 # Frontend
-To compile and optimse the assets in the site you will need to have grunt and other packages installed.
-To do this you will need Node with NPM installed and Grunt-CLI
+To compile and optimse the assets in the site you will need to use gulp.
+You will need Node with NPM installed.

 ## Install Node
 [Download node JS][nodejs-url]